peachpiecompiler/peachpie-docs/docs/index.md

 !!! tip "Samples, Tutorials, Scenarios"
     See our **[scenarios](scenarios)** for real world use cases, specific code samples and hints on how you can benefit from the project.

-!!! info "Learn more about the project"
 If you want to understand the objectives and benefits of PeachPie, browse the **[about](about)** section, where you can find the motivation behind this project.